Ellingham diagram: Aluminothermic process

 So aluminium oxide is more stable than chromium oxide (at least at normal temperatures, and in fact all the way up to the decomposition temperatures of the oxides).
 Since the Gibbs free energy change is negative, aluminium can reduce chromium oxide.

-In pyrometallurgy, aluminium is used as a reducing agent in the alumino-thermic process or thermite process to extract chromium and manganese by reduction of their oxides.
+In pyrometallurgy, aluminium is used as a reducing agent in the aluminothermic process, also known as the thermite reaction, to extract chromium and manganese by reduction of their oxides.

 Extensions to other gas-phase reactions

 The concept of plotting the free energies of reaction of various elements with a given gas-phase reactant may be extended beyond oxidation reactions.
 The original paper by Ellingham explicitly to the reduction of both oxygen and sulfur by metallurgical processes, and anticipated the use of such diagrams for other compounds, including chlorides, carbides, and sulfates.
 The concept is generally useful for studying the comparative stability of compounds across a range of partial pressures and temperatures.
 The construction of an Ellingham diagram is especially useful when studying the stability of compounds in the presence of a reductant.
 Ellingham diagrams are now available for bromides, chlorides, fluorides, hydrides, iodides, nitrides, oxides, sulfides, selenides, and tellurides.